FOUND POETRY: Erasure, Blackout, Cento, Cut-Up, Free Form and Craft Elements (Concreteness, Tone, Lineation, and Dramatic Shape) with Katherine McCord

 Concreteness entails the “show don’t tell” aspect of your piece.
 This week we’ll discuss Concreteness as a craft element and the possibilities of “weighting” your piece through imagery and abstraction.

 Assignment: Complete an Erasure Found Poem—a poem where a writer erases background from a text leaving words that create a poem.
-You will email a picture of your Erasure Found Poem to your instructor and comment on your peers’ poems as assigned.
+You will email the Found Poem (or a picture of your Found Poem) to your instructor and comment on your peers’ poems as assigned.

 Week Two: Tone; Blackout Found Poem